1jour1vin

 Wine rated (2023 guide) 98/100

-The impressive dark color introduces the equally dark profile of the nose and palate.
-The wine is characterized by its richness, intensity, length, and presence on the palate, which somehow remains perfectly balanced, with all its layers of blackberries, smoke, espresso, black cherries, licorice, and chocolate.
-What should be emphasized here is the purity of the fruit, the liveliness, balance, and freshness on the palate, and of course, the length that lasts for over 50 seconds!
+The impressive dark color sets the stage for the equally dark profile of the nose and palate.
+The wine is characterized by its richness, intensity, length, and presence on the palate, which, somehow, remains perfectly balanced, with all its layers of blackberries, smoke, espresso, black cherries, licorice, and chocolate.
+What stands out here is the purity of the fruit, the liveliness, the balance, and the freshness on the palate, and of course, the length that lingers for over 50 seconds!
 The finish combines power and elegance, with creamy tannins and a display of sweet black cherries, plums, chocolate, and spices.
-As I mentioned in my notes, in some years, it felt like we were tasting a wine produced in the cellar.
-But this is no longer the case for Smith Haut Lafitte, as it is now a wine produced in the vineyard.
+As I mentioned in my notes, in some vintages, it felt like tasting a wine produced in the cellar.
+But that is no longer the case for Smith Haut Lafitte, as it is now a wine produced in the vineyard.
 Drink between 2025 and 2055.

 Customer rating